How We Write

 2. Drafting

-A draft this stage is not publishable.
-It is raw material for editing.
+The first draft is not publishable.
+It is raw material for the editing pass that follows.

 3. Editing and fact-checking

-An editor reads the draft against the research brief and the source material.
+A second editor reads the draft against the research brief and the source material.
 Every concrete claim — a fare in pounds, a year, a piece of regulation, a place name — is checked against the cited source.
 Errors are corrected.
 Padding is cut.
-Sentences that sound machine-written are rewritten.
-The article is structured so the reader can scan, with clear H2/H3 headings and a closing FAQ section.
+Sentences that read awkwardly are rewritten.
+The article is structured so the reader can scan, with clear H2 and H3 headings and a closing FAQ section that surfaces common follow-up questions.

 4. Publication and maintenance